Rhubarb cobbler

 I don’t think it is an accident that stuffed cabbage is a Christmas dish.
 You can surely serve it any time but it is the perfect dish for the holidays.

 I smile every time I remember my daughter’s reaction.
 She was three years old when she saw stuffed cabbage on the Christmas table and screamed ‘YUCKY’.
 However, after she tried it, she realized how delicious it was.
-Ever since then, she makes sure that it is on the Christmas menu.
+Ever since then, she makes sure that stuffed cabbage is on the Christmas menu.

 Stuffed cabbage is a popular winter dish in Hungary even though our ancestors didn’t make it.
-It is a dish that was inspired by the Turks.
-They called it szárma from the Turkish word sarma.
-However, many of us today can’t imagine Christmas without it.
+It is a dish that was taken from the Turkish cuisine.
+They called it szárma from the Turkish word sarmak, then the Hungarians added their own twist to it.
+Today, many of us can’t imagine Christmas without it.
 My mom made it every year.

 I don’t think it is an accident that stuffed cabbage is a Christmas dish.
 You can surely serve it any time of the year but it is the perfect dish for the holidays.
 In the old days, families butchered their pigs and the meat was ready to be used by around this time.
 Also, there weren’t too many vegetables available except for a few like cabbages and onions.
 Not to mention that the dish can be kept in the cold for a couple of days.
 In fact, it tastes the best after a few days.
 This was an important consideration, too.
 Christmas went on for days back in the old times.
 Also, according to traditional customs, people were not allowed to work during the celebrations.